MarkiyanPyts/img-tinify/README.md

 ##Advanced options
 Starting at version 1.1.0 img-tinyfy has support for giant image folders optimization.

->**Important Note**: Different output directory is recomended for big image catalog processing, also ```setpath``` should point to folder on the same disc partition to avoid unpredictable issues.
+>**Important Note**: Different output directory is recommended for big image catalog processing, also ```setpath``` should point to folder on the same disc partition to avoid unpredictable issues.

 ##```iterationNumber```
 img-tinyfy limits number of images processed at once with ```iterationNumber``` option which is 25 images per iteration, by default.

 ##```iterationCheckInterval```

-After iteration first started plugin will wait till period of time passes ```iterationCheckInterval``` (60000 miliseconds by default, which is 1 minute), when this time is out plugin checks if 25(by default) images was optimized without errors,
+After iteration first started plugin will wait till period of time passes ```iterationCheckInterval``` (60000 milliseconds by default, which is 1 minute), when this time is out plugin checks if 25(by default) images was optimized without errors,

 If so next iteration starts,

 if not all images is processed yet, or there are corrupt images which can not be processed img-tinyfy will wait for another ```iterationCheckInterval``` and so on, till it reaches ```iterationTimeout```

 ##```iterationTimeout```
 If there is still not optimized images after ```iterationTimeout``` period of time has passed since the start of current iteration,

 Which is usually caused by this images being corrupt or network connection errors(which can occur when to many images are sent for processing at once ...controlled by ```iterationNumber```)

 img-tinyfy will move this not optimized images into **notProcessed** folder under your current cd directory,

-Which you can use after to fix corrupt images or run optimization on images which was not prcessed for the first time for some reason.
+Which you can use after to fix corrupt images or run optimization on images which was not processed for the first time for some reason.

 **notProcessed** folder will preserve the folder structure images had before optimization,